dario-castano/shell-tester/example.md

 ### In this case, bin/sh should be:
 - Without arguments should be succes.
-- With arguments should fails.
+- With arguments should fail.